Battle of the Border

-The Battle of the Border (Bitwa graniczna) refers to the battles that occurred in the first days of the German invasion of Poland in September, 1939.
+The Battle of the Border (Bitwa graniczna) refers to the battles that occurred in the first days of the German invasion of Poland in September 1939.
 The series of battles ended in a German victory, as Polish forces were either destroyed or forced to retreat.

 Before the battle

 The Polish defense plan (Plan Zachód) called for a defense of Poland's borders in case of invasion from Germany.
 Much of Poland's new industry and major population centers were located in the border area (particularly in Silesia); however, the lengthy border was very difficult to defend properly.
 The plan was criticized by some of the Polish military and Western advisors, but supported by politicians who feared the effect of abandoning a significant part of the population to the enemy without a fight, and who were further discouraged from abandoning those territories as the Polish allies (France and the United Kingdom) did not guarantee the Borders of Poland and might well decide to allow the Germans to take the Polish Corridor they demanded in exchange for peace (pursuing a policy of appeasement).

-The German invasion plan (Fall Weiss) called for the start of hostilities before the declaration of war and for the Blitzkrieg doctrine of lightning war to be pursued.
-German units were to invade Poland from three directions:
+The German invasion plan (Fall Weiss) called for the start of hostilities before the declaration of war and for German units to invade Poland from three directions: